Gender in public administration: Overview

-History of patrimony in public administration
+History of patrimony in Public Administration

-Gender norms and the shaping of public administration
+Gender norms and the shaping of Public Administration

-Often when people look at the role of gender in public administration, there are two opposing viewpoints, one focusing on efficiency and objectivity ("masculine" approach) and the other on issues of social justice ("feminine" approach).
-Prior to the First World War, these approaches were utilized harmoniously with women and men working together to "emphasize the principles of classical pragmatism [and focus] on the efficient execution of policy but also on societal cooperation and the strengthening of public knowledge."
-After the outbreak of the war however, a shift in American public administration occurred.
-As the public administration system became more reliant on male-dominated organizations such as the Social Science Research Council's Advisory Committee of Public Administration, the system became unsurprisingly more attached to the efficient/objective approach.
+When examining the role of gender in Public Administration, there are frequently two competing schools of thought: the "feminine" approach centers on social justice issues, while the "masculine" approach emphasizes efficiency and impartiality.
+These methods were employed harmoniously prior to World War I, with men and women cooperating to "emphasize the principles of classical pragmatism [and focus] on the efficient execution of policy but also on societal cooperation and the strengthening of public knowledge."
+After the outbreak of the war however, a shift in American PubliAdministration n occurred.
+As the Public Administration system became more reliant on male-dominated organizations such as the Social Science Research Council's Advisory Committee of Public Administration, the system became unsurprisingly more attached to the efficient/objective approach.
 This much can be seen by the number of philanthropies (many of whom were affiliated with the Rockefeller Family) that began aggressively funding "programs that clearly distinguished between 'scientific research' and the advocacy work" of other organizations.

-In addition to the increased reliance on masculine principles, American society's approach to social science began to change and thus influenced public admin.
+In addition to the increased reliance on masculine principles, American society's approach to social science began to change and thus influenced Public Administration.
 For example, in the late 1890s economists altered the way they studied by focusing less on general trends and more on statistics and hard facts.
 Sociology, on the other hand, remained focused "on a specialized knowledge based on the value-neutral pursuit of abstract generalizations about human relations" and continued to promote social justice.
 This dichotomy is largely responsible for the relegation of women to "more congenial specialties such as social work" while men remained leaders in finance and other scientifically driven organizations.